 Edmonton is the northernmost metropolis in Canada, and a great place for stargazing with clear winter skies, and incredible views of the northern lights.
 Get a little starstruck with these prime stargazing locations in and around Edmonton!

-TELUS World of Science Observatory
+RASC Observatory at TELUS World of Science

 Stargazers, unite!
-The Observatory at the TELUS World of Science – Edmonton (TWOSE) is the perfect place to explore the night sky – within city limits.
+The RASC Observatory at the TELUS World of Science – Edmonton (TWOSE) is the perfect place to explore the night sky – within city limits.
 Located in Coronation Park, just southeast of TWOSE, access to the Observatory is convenient and admission is free.
 Guests can view the sun, moon, stars and planets through high quality telescopes and can even explore the galaxy with the assistance of volunteers from the Royal Astronomical Society of Canada (RASC) Edmonton Centre.
 For more information on hours of operation click here.

 Elk Island National Park – Beaver Hills Dark Sky Preserve

 If stargazing in sprawling aspen parkland is what you’re after head to Beaver Hills Dark Sky Preserve, located just 40 minutes east of Edmonton (in Elk Island National Park).
 No light pollution here!
 It is a 300 km square region dedicated to maintaining the dark sky which means optimal conditions for seeking out sparkling star clusters, nebulae and galaxies, and even catching a glimpse of the bright, pulsating chorus of lights we know as aurora borealis.